Comprehensive and Groundbreaking Intellectual Asset Management and Innovation Best Practices Benchmark Reports

 Trade Secret Management and Protection Practices Report

-ipPerformance Group has gathered policies and best practices from 26 IP driven companies.
-This is the most comprehensive proprietary analysis for trade secret and proprietary information protection practices ever collected.
+ipPerformance Group has gathered policies and best practices from 26 IP-driven companies.
+This is the most comprehensive intellectual property benchmark study analysis for trade secrets and proprietary information protection practices ever collected.
 Be confident using our guide as the definitive source of benchmarking and best practices data.

-The Trade Secret Management and Protection Practices Report is the most comprehensive intellectual property operations practices benchmarking report of its kind.
+The Trade Secret Management and Protection Practices Report is the most comprehensive intellectual property operations practices benchmarking report.
 Use this unique report to:

 - Enable you to evaluate your protection practices and identify valuable improvement opportunities.

-- Evaluate approaches used for controlling trade secrets and proprietary information conveyance (leakage), loss, and/or misappropriation.
+- Evaluate approaches to controlling trade secrets and proprietary information conveyance (leakage), loss, and misappropriation.

-- Assess training program that will improve corporate personnel and stakeholders’ trade secret knowledge.
+- Assess training programs to improve corporate personnel and stakeholders’ trade secret knowledge.

 Intellectual Property Law Department Budgeting Practices Benchmark Report

-Establishing an accurate and credible IP law department budget requires input from various internal stakeholders and external entities.
-Budgeting is a multifaceted, dynamic process; many voices are promoting their IP needs to support the technology direction and protection and strategies to achieve business growth.
-Finalizing the budget requires coherent messaging and substantiation to gain senior management’s approval and acceptance.
+Intellectual property department budgeting is a multifaceted, dynamic process; many management voices promote their intellectual property needs to support the technology direction, protection, and strategies to achieve business growth.
+Establishing an accurate and credible intellectual property law department budget requires input from various internal stakeholders and external entities.
+Finalizing the intellectual property operations budget requires coherent messaging and substantiation to gain senior management’s approval and acceptance.